The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: L² -independence and the L² -Hall property

 \begin{lem} Let $G$ be a finitely generated group and suppose that $H\leq T\leq G$ are subgroups such that $|T: H|<\infty$.
 If $H$ is $\Dg$-independent in $G$, then $T$ is $\Dg$-independent in $G.$ \end{lem} \begin{proof} Consider the short exact sequence of $K[G]$-modules

 The induced long exact sequence in $\Tor_\bullet^{K[G]}(\Dg, -)$ contains the following sequence of $\Dg$-modules:

 By \cref{prop:L2indep2} and the assumption that $H$ is $\Dg$-independent in $G$, it follows that the left-most term $\Tor_1^{K[G]}(\Dg, I_G/I_H^G)$ is zero.
-Moreover, since $H$ is finite index in $T$, it is not hard to see that $I_{T}^G/I_H^G$ is finitely generated as $K$-vector space, so $\Tor_0^{K[G]}(\Dg, I_{T}^G/I_H^G)=0$.
+Moreover, since $H$ is finite index in $T$, it is not hard to see that $I_{T}^G/I_H^G$ is a finite-dimensional $K$-vector space, so $\Tor_0^{K[G]}(\Dg, I_{T}^G/I_H^G)=0$.
 It follows directly from the short exact sequence above that $\Tor_1^{K[G]}(\Dg, I_G/I_T^G)=0$.
 This implies, again by \cref{prop:L2indep2}, that $T$ is $\Dg$-independent in $G$. \qedhere \end{proof} We are now ready to explain the proof of \cref{overgroups}. \begin{proof}[Proof of \cref{overgroups}]

 Let $H_1=H\cap G_1$.
 We begin by proving statement \ref{item:overgroupJZ}.
 By \cref{prop:L2indep2}, it is enough to show that

 \begin{claim} As subsets of $K[G]$, we have the equality $I_{H_1}^{G_1}=I_{G_1}\cap I_{H}^{G}.$ \end{claim} \begin{proof} Consider the following commutative diagram of natural maps